BretStateham/headlesspi/README.md

     sudo nano /etc/samba/smb.conf
     ```

 1. Copy the following contents (or you can copy them from the [smb.conf](./smb.conf) file in this repo) in the new empy smb.conf file on the Pi.
-You should be able to copy the contents into your clipboard on your local computer, then past them into the nano editor in the pi terminal session Save the changes to the file (`CTRL-X`,`ENTER`,`Y`):
+You should be able to copy the contents into your clipboard on your local computer, then past them into the nano editor in the pi terminal session Save the changes to the file (`CTRL-X`,`Y`,`ENTER`):

     > **Note**: This config file creates a share named `root` that shares the `/` path of the local file system.
 Only the `pi` or `root` users can attach to the share though.